 Ordinals, such as ‘firstly’ and ‘secondly’, are sometimes used in content written for government publications such as journals and reports.
 In this type of content, they order thoughts without interrupting the flow of the text.

 ‘Firstly’ and ‘secondly’ work as a pair.
 Don’t use one without the other.

-The committee responded in two ways.
+The committee responded in 2 ways.
 Firstly, they asked for an immediate adjournment of proceedings.
 Secondly, they sought clarification about their powers to subpoena witnesses.